★ Event Financials

 - The first section lists all client-facing charges:

 - Subtotal: total of all charges before discounts, service charges, and taxes

 - Discount: total of all discounts

 - Service Charges: total of all service charges

 - Client Total: net total of all charges less discounts, plus service charges and taxes.

 - Because of rounding issues, the category totals on the left may at times add up to a penny or so off.
 This happens because we store each item total in an unrounded state, which could be three or more decimal places depending on your taxes and service charges.
 We round for display purposes, thus totaling the items in each category, rounding to two decimal places, and then adding the categories up, could be slightly off from totaling all the items and then rounding to two decimal places (as we do for the totals on the right).
 If there is a difference, go by the totals on the right.
 The event balance is stored as a two decimal place number.

-- Allocated Payments: total of all payments which have been allocated to invoices for this event
+- Allocated Payments: total of all payments which have been allocated to invoices which include charges for this event

-- Balance: the event balance: total invoiced less all allocated payments.
+- Balance: The balance of all invoices which include charges for the event.
 This may be displayed on the calendar, and you may also filter your calendar view to only show events with an outstanding balance.